sportvis/workshop-web/src/cfp.html.md

 * Tools and techniques for visual representation or exploration of data for multiple games or matches,
 * Evaluation methodologies and guidelines.

-Papers can be up to four pages long, with the length of the submission corresponding to the technique's contribution.
+Papers can be up to eight pages long, with the length of the submission corresponding to the technique's contribution.
 All papers will be peer-reviewed by the workshop organizers.

 Dates
 -----